tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

     valid users = %S
   ```

-- add samba user
+- add Samba user

-  samba doesn't use system users and has its own password system.
+  Samba doesn't use system users and has its own password system.

   ```sh
   $ sudo smbpasswd -a pi